bhoomika-254/Pokemon-MCP-Server/README.md

    }
    ```

+   This configuration file can be viewed here:
+   - Press Win + R.
+   - Type: %APPDATA%\Claude
+   - Press Enter and it should open a folder named Claude.

 #### Step 3.3: Connect to Claude Desktop

 - Go to Settings -> Developer -> Click on "Edit Config" -> Add the claude_desktop_config.json file.

-#### Step 3.3: Restart Claude Desktop
+#### Step 3.4: Restart Claude Desktop
 Close and reopen Claude Desktop for the changes to take effect.
+Changes might take time to reflect.

 ## 🧪 Testing the Server